 The intention of the new Insurance Act is to introduce more proportionate settlement options to replace the outdated approach of the previous legislation.
 Going forward, insurers will instead follow principles set out by the new Act which allows flexibility in terms of remedial action.

 So what does this mean for commercial policyholders going forward?
-If the duty of fair presentation has been breached, insurers now have more options available to them in terms of settling the claim.
+If the duty to present a fair presentation of risk has been breached, insurers now have more options available to them in terms of settling the claim.
 Ultimately this is based on the nature of the breach, whether it’s considered to be deliberate, reckless or innocent.
 If the misrepresentation is deemed to be reckless or deliberate, the insurer may void the contract and refuse all claims, and is not obliged to return any of the premiums paid.

 For non-deliberate or non-reckless breaches where the policyholder has made an innocent mistake, proportionate remedies will apply based on what the insurer would have done had all the facts been disclosed prior to entering into the contract.
 Going forward there will be three options available:

 - If the insurer would not have entered into the contract – the insurer may void the whole contract and refuse all claims, but must return all premiums paid.